 The great thing about cycling on park roads is how easy it makes access to all of your favorite parks.
-If you’re up for a scenic ride, tour some local Hedge Road along the Lake Simcoe waterfront!
+Tour some local Hedge Road along the Lake Simcoe waterfront if you’re up for a scenic ride!

-Paddlers should be aware that the lake can get pretty wild and it is recommended to stay close in.
+Paddlers should be aware that the lake can get pretty wild, and it is recommended to stay close to shore.

 Maps & Resources

 Parks Canada has a park overview map for Sibbald Point Provincial Park click here for more information.

 Ontario Crown Land Use Policy Atlas: most Provincial Parks have excellent signage, maps, and marked trails.
 If you take up back-country adventures, then it’s not always clear.
 The Ontario Crown Land Use maps are an excellent resource.
 You might also want to join one or more of these groups on Facebook

 Ontario Crown Land Campers

 Sharing Ontario Crown Land Camping Spots

 If you know of a useful link, Facebook group, or resource that might improve this post, please message us through our contact page.
 We are always happy to include relevant local business information – just a one or two-sentence paragraph and a link to your website or Facebook page.